-The lines shown in the image above represent magnetic field lines.
-They depict the strength of the magnet.
+The magnetic field lines depict the strength of the magnet.
 For a strong magnet, this magnetic field will cover a larger area.
-As you can see in the image above, all the magnetic field lines seem to diverge or converge and two points… the north and the south poles of the magnet.
+As you can see in the image above, all the magnetic field lines seem to diverge or converge at the poles.
 This signifies that the external magnetic field of a magnet is strongest in this region.

 - Magnetic lines of force (magnetic field lines) originate at the north pole and end at the south pole of the magnet